Areas of Special Interest

 Anxiety, Depression, Anger Management and Emotional Regulation, PTSD & Complex Trauma, Intimacy, Relationships, Masculinity, Sexuality, Substance and Behavioral Addictions, Grief & Loss and Aging.

-Counselling may help you develop the insight and skills to manage and work through the problems you are experiencing.
+The approach I use with individuals will depend on what you are most comfortable with.
+Therapy can help you develop the insight and skills to manage and work through the problems you are experiencing.
 The focus for therapy may be to help you:

 - Become more aware of your values and motivation

 - Recover from the effects of surviving abuse and trauma

 - Improve your relationships

 - Find purpose and meaning in your life